The ONYA Awards are a refresh and rebrand of our previously named Citizen and Young Achiever Awards.

 The Council's Special Awards Working Party will also decide the recipient of the OnYa - Tu Meke award, chosen from the successful nominees in the four categories.

 - Tu Meke / for going above and beyond - Special award for outstanding service to the community

-Nominations for 2021 are now closed.
-Awards will be presented at a special awards event.
+Nominations will open in August and Awards will be presented at a special awards event.

 Awards will be granted:

 - After presentation of a nomination by at least two nominators.